samrocketman/jenkins-bootstrap-shared/scripts/upgrade/README.md

   plugin][cac] or via jenkins-bootstrap-shared script console scripts.
 - All Jenkins jobs should be generated from code with no manually created jobs.

-Plugin refresh without the above conditions is risky because you might be required to regenerate all of your config from scratch.
-This is a typical scenario if you have long windows between upgrades and the versions of plugins installed on your Jenkins controller do not have clean configuration upgrade paths to the latest available Jenkins plugins through the Jenkins update center.
+Managing Jenkins without the above conditions is risky because you might be required to regenerate all of your config from scratch.
+This is a typical scenario if you have long time periods between upgrades and the versions of plugins installed on your Jenkins controller.
+Old Jenkins plugins tend to not have clean configuration upgrade paths to the latest available Jenkins update center plugins.

+---

 # Plugin Upgrade